Latest Gear Live Videos

 Read More | Internet Today

-In many homes the is a staple food.
+In many American homes the potato is a staple food.
 In our home, while they would not necessarily be considered a staple, they are definitely enjoyed every now and again, as a side dish or even as a main dish.
 I like to serve them fried, as a main dish, along with a salad and/or corn on the cob or another steamed vegetable.
 They are very simple and easy to prepare.
 You can easily adjust this recipe based on how many people you are serving and whether you will be using it as a side dish or as a main dish.
 My recipe will serve 4 adults as a main dish.
 You can use any kind of potato, sweet potato or yams (you will need to cook sweet potatoes/yams longer as they are a much harder vegetable).

 Seasoned Fried Potatoes